BiyuHeLab/PLoSBiol_Koenig2024/README.md

-This files describes the contents and organization of the 'scripts' folder.
+The following describes the contents and organization of the 'scripts' folder.

 <h2> 01_Preprocessing </h2>